Frustrated: disappointed; thwarted: an announcer who was a frustrated actor.

 © The Big Game Hunter, Inc. Asheville, NC 2017

 Jeff Altman, The Big Game Hunter is a coach who worked in recruiting for what seems like one hundred years.
 He is the head coach for JobSearchCoachingHQ.com and NoBSCoachingAdvice.com.
 He is the host of “The No BS Coaching Advice Podcast,” “No BS Job Search Advice,” and “Job Search Radio.”

 Are you interested in my coaching you?
 Email me at JeffAltman@TheBigGameHunter.us and put the word, “Coaching” in the subject line.

-Subscribe to the “No BS Coaching Advice” podcast in iTunes or Google Play.
+Subscribe to the “No BS Coaching Advice” podcast.